Program Officer, Marine Conservation

-Mary scopes opportunities for the foundation to support work to sustain healthy communities and productive marine ecosystems in the Arctic.
+Mary focuses on grantmaking to support healthy communities and productive marine ecosystems through comprehensive ocean planning and management in the North American Arctic.

 Search for Grants